 Caroline Rogers set up Room to Think in 2013.
-She recently achieved a masters in Applied Positive Psychology and Coaching Psychology where she completed research into the association between clutter and wellbeing.
-We hope to announce publication of her research in the coming months.
+She recently achieved a Masters in Applied Positive Psychology and Coaching Psychology where she completed research into the association between clutter and wellbeing.
+This has been published in the Journal of Environmental Psychology.5

 Yet if you trawl through the scholarly literature on home, there are constant references to home as a place of sanctuary.
 It’s the one place where we can really be ourselves and – hopefully – feel safe.
 One scholar used words like ‘womb’, ‘nest’ and ‘cradle’1, almost as if home (could) provide a sense of being perfectly parented.
 Where else can we feel secure enough to dance like nobody’s watching, behave badly, get naked, be private or say things we wouldn’t put on Twitter?